Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles: Monte Carlo simulation

 For each scattering, we determine the electron recoil energy $E_{R}$ and the momentum transfer $q$ using the ionization form factor.
 According to Eq. (\ref{DCSI}), $q \times K(E_{R},q)$ describes the joint probability of $E_{R}$ and $q$ in an ionization process.
 In Fig.\,\ref{ARO}, $K(E_{R},q)$ for all elements listed in Table\,\ref{EarthModel} are demonstrated.
-It is worth noting that when the binding energy of an electron is much smaller than the BDM kinetic energy, $E_{R}$ and $q$ become closely correlated, and the most probable values are those satisfying $E_{R}\simeq {q^{2}}/{(2m_{\mathrm{e}}})$.
+It is worth noting that when the binding energy of an electron is much smaller than the BDP kinetic energy, $E_{R}$ and $q$ become closely correlated, and the most probable values are those satisfying $E_{R}\simeq {q^{2}}/{(2m_{\mathrm{e}}})$.
 We use the generalized acceptance-rejection method \cite{arm} to acquire a $(E_{R},q)$ pair corresponding to the probability distribution given by $q \times K(E_{R},q)$.
-A further dynamical constraint on the $(E_{R},q)$ pair is imposed, $E_R\leq q v_{\rm i}-q^2/(2m_\chi)$, which is equivalent to the condition of $q\in (q_{-},q_{+})$ used in Eq.\,(\ref{DCSI}).
-The magnitude of the BDM final velocity, $v_{\mathrm{f}}$, after the scattering is written as,